esteinig/dartQC/workshop.md

 # Windows

+1. Download and install Python 3
+1. Download and install Anaconda
+1. Use the Anaconda Navigator to install numpy and biopython
 1. Download and install cygwin with the following packages included:
     * make: The GNU version of the 'make' utility
     * gcc-core: GNU Compiler Collection (C, OpenMP)